-• Quick example.
+Quick example.
 Kodiak Robotics - a company focused on self driving trucks - just got a \$50M contract from the US army to automate military vehicles.

 Overall, despite the financial market turmoil, it's clear the real world trends we are most focused on are accelerating.
 And we believe this offers a unique opportunity - similar to the 2002 timeframe with the Internet bust - where there is a mismatch between the real world and financial markets.
 And tech cycle adoption wise, we believe we are hitting the kink in the Electrification s-Curve - similar to where smartphones were in the 2007-2009 period - while Automation is in the trough of disillusionment, yet continues to progress and is finding its product/market fit.
-Below is a quick summary of our expected phases for this current bear market.